Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 10.30.02 UTC
+- WIB: Minggu, 16 Februari 2025 11.27.19 UTC
-- WITA: Minggu, 16 Februari 2025 11.30.02 UTC
+- WITA: Minggu, 16 Februari 2025 12.27.19 UTC
-- WIT: Minggu, 16 Februari 2025 12.30.02 UTC
+- WIT: Minggu, 16 Februari 2025 13.27.19 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: success
+Kategori: inspirational